Partition of India: Quit India Resolution: August 1942

-Labour victory in the British elections, decision to decolonize: 1945
+Labour victory in the UK election, decision to decolonize: 1945

-In the 1945 general elections in Britain, Labour Party won.
+The 1945 United Kingdom general election was won by the Labour Party.
 A government headed by Clement Attlee, with Stafford Cripps and Lord Pethick-Lawrence in the Cabinet, was sworn in.
 Many in the new government, including Attlee, had a long history of supporting the decolonization of India.
 The government's exchequer had been exhausted by the Second World War and the British public did not appear to be enthusiastic about costly distant involvements.
 Late in 1945, the British government decided to end British Raj in India, and in early 1947 Britain announced its intention of transferring power no later than June 1948.
 Attlee wrote later in a memoir that he moved quickly to restart the self-rule process because he expected colonial rule in Asia to meet renewed opposition after the war from both nationalist movements and the United States, while his exchequer feared that post-war Britain could no longer afford to garrison an expansive empire.